 You’ll still need to book ahead in April, especially during the first half of the month, as it’s a busy time of year for Tulum.

-Weather in Tulum in May
+Tulum Weather May

 May beckons in the low season.
 This month means fewer crowds and great deals on accommodation.
 For the bargain-hunters out there, it’s a great time of year to visit Tulum.
 But the temperatures are still rising.
 On average, it’s 28°C, with highs in the early 30s not unheard of.
 Nights still feel relatively cool at around 24°C; coupled with a Caribbean breeze, it can be downright pleasant.